Living with the Edge – The Significance of Edge Computing

 Examples of Edge Computing

-- Edge computing can improve video streaming experience and also save on the bandwidth costs.
-Different devices have different formats and quality preferences, and edge can help optimize this selection.
+• Edge computing can improve video streaming experience and also save on the bandwidth costs.
+As a streaming video solution, it ensures seamless delivery by catering to different devices with varying formats and quality preferences, optimizing the selection to enhance performance.

 Edge Computing and Cloud Computing